splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

 ```{include} /_includes/configuration.md
 ```

-To activate this monitor in the Splunk Distribution of OpenTelemetry Collector, add the following to your agent configuration:
+To activate this monitor, add the following to your Collector configuration:

 ```
 receivers: